Can Lucy Calkins’ changing views shift the way millions of children are taught to read?

 How we can help kids to self-teach themselves to read

 Have you ever wondered how kids can read words they haven’t been taught to read?
-I recently came across the ‘Self Teaching Hypothesis’ Share,1955.
+I recently came across the ‘Self Teaching Hypothesis’ Share, 1955.
 This hypothesis explains how kids use the sounds/spellings they have been taught and apply them to figure out new words.
 What does this theory say?
-“According to this hypothesis, beginning readers…
+“According to this hypothesis, beginning…

 Read More